-For the Municipality to succeed costs reduction in relation to security has to be implemented which doubled as compared to previous years.
-To this end, we have to reduce the number of securities deployed to our Municipality sites.
+For the Municipality to succeed costs reduction in relation to security has been implemented which had doubled as compared to previous years.
+To this end, we have cancelled security companies and a new process of appointment of securities will commence and proper supply chain management requirements will be adhered to.